Metoprolol (which is generic Lopressor®) is a preventative prescription drug that can help reduce the frequency and severity of migraine headaches.

 Metoprolol is a prescription medicine so you’ll need to talk to your doctor first.
 Get started today with a Cove doctor consultation.

-Ideally, on an empty stomach.
+Ideally, you should take metoprolol on an empty stomach.
 It helps to ensure that your blood flow remains stable and predictable.

 You can take metoprolol with all migraine-specific preventative medications.